faridreza99/all-in-one-erp/replit.md

 - ✅ Reports & analytics
 - ✅ Dashboard with charts
 - ✅ Sector-specific modules for all 15 business types
+- ✅ Back button on all module pages for easy navigation

 ## Development